-where the equality in the third line comes from Lemma~\ref{lem: asymptotic normality}, Lemma~\ref{lem: valid variance}, and Slutsky's theorem, the inequality in the fourth line comes from Lemma~\ref{lem: valid variance}, and the equality in the fifth line is by Lemma~\ref{lem: asymptotic normality}.
+Finally, we are ready to prove Theorem 1. \begin{proof} We have where the equality in the third line comes from Lemma~\ref{lem: asymptotic normality}, Lemma~\ref{lem: valid variance}, and Slutsky's theorem, the inequality in the fourth line comes from Lemma~\ref{lem: valid variance}, and the equality in the fifth line is by Lemma~\ref{lem: asymptotic normality}. \end{proof}